AckerlyXu/heima/articles/hdinsight/hdinsight-hbase-overview.md

-<properties
+---
-    pageTitle="What is HBase in HDInsight? | Azure" description="An introduction to Apache HBase in HDInsight, a NoSQL database build on Hadoop.
-Learn about use cases and compare HBase to other Hadoop clusters." keywords="bigtable,nosql,what is hbase"
+title: What is HBase in HDInsight? | Azure
+description: An introduction to Apache HBase in HDInsight, a NoSQL database build on Hadoop.
+Learn about use cases and compare HBase to other Hadoop clusters.
-    services="hdinsight"
-    documentationcenter=""
-    tags="azure-portal"
-    author="mumian"
-    manager="jhubbard"
-    editor="cgronlun" />
-<tags
-    ms.assetid="d2a76d53-133a-4849-a30c-88d9c794391c"
-    ms.service="hdinsight"
-    ms.workload="big-data"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="get-started-article"
-    ms.date="02/06/2017"
-    wacn.date=""
-    ms.author="jgao" />
+keywords: bigtable,nosql,what is hbase
+services: hdinsight
+documentationcenter: ''
+tags: azure-portal
+author: mumian
+manager: jhubbard
+editor: cgronlun

+ms.assetid: d2a76d53-133a-4849-a30c-88d9c794391c
+ms.service: hdinsight
+ms.workload: big-data
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: get-started-article
+ms.date: 02/06/2017
+wacn.date: ''
+ms.author: jgao
+---

 # What is HBase in HDInsight: A NoSQL database that provides BigTable-like capabilities for Hadoop
 Apache HBase is an open-source, NoSQL database that is built on Hadoop and modeled after Google BigTable.
 HBase provides random access and strong consistency for large amounts of unstructured and semistructured data in a schemaless database organized by column families.